 - Must be proficient in the English language

-- Applicants whose native language is not English are required to provide TOEFL scores unless they have taken at least 90 college credit hours in a U.S. or Canadian institution of higher education.
+- Applicants whose native language is not English are required to provide TOEFL scores unless they have taken at least 90 college credit hours or completed a Masters degree in a U.S. or Canadian institution of higher education.

-- Only Internet-based TOEFL (iBT) scores are accepted—submit to CAAPID
+- Internet-based TOEFL (iBT) scores are also accepted—submit to CAAPID

 - Preference given to those scoring at or above a total score of 100 and 26 in speaking and listening